GMJSilmaro/SAS-Mobility/README.md

 ```
 ## 📄 License

 This software is proprietary and confidential.
 Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.
-This software is owned by Pixel Care Consulting and licensed exclusively to SAS-Mobility.
+This software is owned by Pixel Care Consulting and licensed exclusively to SAS&ME.

 All rights reserved © 2024 Pixel Care Consulting.